-1.0 History [Added 1987]
+1.0 History [Added 1987, Rev. 20-27]

-Lafayette College was founded in 1826 by citizens of Easton, Pennsylvania, as an all-male liberal arts institution.
-Throughout its history, the College has continually shaped itself in ways that best serve its educational purpose, remaining supportive of the tradition of liberal arts education while being responsive to changes and challenges of society and the times.
+Founded in 1826 by citizens of Easton, Pennsylvania, Lafayette College has continually shaped itself in ways that best serve its educational purpose, remaining supportive of the tradition of liberal arts education while being responsive to changes and challenges of society and the times.
 For example, in 1838, it became one of the first colleges to implement a teacher-training program, thus recognizing the connections within education at all levels.
 In 1854, the College formed a mutually supportive association with the Presbyterian Church.
-In 1866, as industrialism was changing the Western world, the College established courses in engineering, chemistry, and mining.
-At a local level, it acknowledged the educational needs of the Easton area by introducing a part-time evening degree program in 1953.
-More recently, as the role of women in society underwent redefinition, the College began coeducation in 1970 to prepare both women and men to lead the nation into a new century.
-Today, Lafayette is an independent, coeducational, residential, undergraduate institution with a faculty of distinction and 2,400 full-time men and women students of high intellectual promise and diverse backgrounds.
-The student body is 53 percent men and 47 percent women.
+In 1866, the College established courses in engineering, chemistry, and mining that have subsequently evolved into vital and essential components of the curriculum.
+For more than a century after its founding, Lafayette remained an all-male institution; in 1973, the College enrolled women students for the first time, and today, the College welcomes students, faculty members, and administrative staff of all races, religions, sexes, sexual orientation, gender identity and expression, national origin, age, or disability to be a part of the Lafayette Community.
+As the 21st century unfolds, Lafayette stands strong as an independent, residential, undergraduate institution with a faculty of distinction and some 2,700 full-time students of high intellectual promise and diverse backgrounds.

-The College's curriculum is distinguished by the rare combination, on an undergraduate campus, of degree programs in the liberal arts and in engineering.
-Lafayette students may choose among a range of discipline-based and interdisciplinary courses and pursue the Bachelor of Arts degree in 37 fields and the Bachelor of Science degree in nine fields of science and four fields of engineering.
+The College's undergraduate curriculum is distinguished by the rare combination of degree programs in the liberal arts and in engineering.
+Lafayette students may choose among a range of discipline-based and interdisciplinary courses and pursue the Bachelor of Arts degree in 37 fields and the Bachelor of Science degree in 14 fields of science and 5 fields of engineering.
 Students may also design an individualized, interdisciplinary major or participate in a five-year, two-degree program leading to a B.S. in engineering and an A.B. in international studies.
 Those who pursue professional career preparation do so within programs rooted in and enriched by the liberal arts.